Hacker0x01/hacker101/sessions/mm/s01/h1-elite.md

 next_url: HackTheGovt
 ---

-In this episode we introduce the newest member of HackerOne Elite and ask them how to get started in bug bounty and hacking!
+In this episode we introduce the newest members of HackerOne Elite and ask them how to get started in bug bounty and hacking!
 Hosted by [@NahamSec](https://twitter.com/NahamSec) and [@Arl_rose](https://twitter.com/arl_rose).

 Guests
 -----------------